At Southridge we are extremely proud of the very high standards our children reach in Reading!

 - independent reading

-Reading is taught systematically by using a synthetic phonics approach so that children can tackle new words by blending sounds.
+As soon as children enter the Reception year technical reading skills are taught rapidly and systematically by using a synthetic phonics approach so that children can tackle new words by blending sounds.
 Children learn how to ‘read’ the sounds in words and how those sounds can be written down.
 This is essential for reading, but it also helps children learn to spell well.
 We teach the children simple ways of remembering these sounds and letters.

 The children also practise reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.
 The children practise their reading with books that match the phonics and the ‘tricky words’ they know.
 They start thinking that they can read and this does wonders for their confidence.